luizbgomide/sovereign/combat.md

 When a target is hit with an execution attack they must make a Physical saving throw at a penalty equal to the assailant’s combat skill.
 On a failure, they are immediately reduced to zero hit points and Mortally Wounded, or knocked unconscious if the weapon was non-lethal.

 If they succeed on the save, they still take maximum damage from the hit.

+## Morale

+Almost everything (especially [Henchmen](/equipment#henchmen)) prioritizes its own survival (undead, constructs, religious zealots, and extremely militarized creatures are notable exceptions).
+More food can be found, more wealth can be acquired, power can be regained, territory can be reclaimed, and more children can be made.

+The only time such beings should fight to the death is if they estimate that doing so is their *best shot at living*.
+To represent this:

+- Individuals should retreat after losing half of their HP *unless they clearly won't die*.
+- Groups should retreat after losing 1/3rd of their starting numbers (to death or retreat) *unless* they're still clearly winning.

+They're gone for now, but they will probably be *back*.

+The Delvers may wish to give [chase](#chases-and-pursuit).